 July 10, 1974 – The officers of Greening Masonic Lodge No. 53 were to be installed by District Lecturer Jesse Byrd at 7:30 a.m.

 July 10, 1975 – The Evergreen Courant published a photo that showed University of Alabama trainer Jim Goostree demonstrating protective padding for helmets to persons attending a recent training clinic at the University.
 Looking on were Sparta Academy of Evergreen Coach Bob Owens and Albertville’s Mike Bynum.

 July 10, 1975 – The Sparta Quarterback Club was scheduled to meet on this night at 7:30 at the school in Evergreen, Ala.
-Films of the Spring practice game between the Sparta Academy Warriors and the Monroe Academy Vols were to be shown.
+Films of the spring practice game between Sparta Academy and Monroe Academy were to be shown.

 July 10, 1976 – Actor, producer and screenwriter Adrian Grenier was born in Santa Fe, New Mexico.
 He is best known for playing Vincent Chase on the HBO series “Entourage.”